These resources are designed to help Penn State College of Medicine faculty, staff and students as the COVID-19 situation continues to develop.

 Penn State Health case dashboard and COVID-19 guide

 Penn State Health has created a guide for the public on COVID-19.

-This page includes a dashboard of current cases at each Penn State Health hospital, describes the health system's preparedness measures and explains what members of the public should do.
+This page includes links to vaccine information, describes the health system's preparedness measures and explains what members of the public should do.
 It also includes links to updated information from trusted health sources such as the Centers for Disease Control and Prevention.